Approved by Faculty Committee: November 24, 2014

 - Service encompasses activities designed to further the effective functioning of the university; the development of one’s professional/disciplinary fields; and the sharing of professional expertise with the broader community.
 Service also encompasses one’s overall contributions to achieving the unit’s strategic goals, mentoring, and positive work environment.

 - Effort and effectiveness in service is expected of all faculty members, although the specifics may vary across appointments.
-A rating of 3 or higher in the overall service category generally requires, at a minimum, satisfactory performance to one’s primary unit (department/SoHE/Ext.), regardless of one’s contributions in other services areas.
+Meeting Expectations or higher in the overall service category generally requires, at a minimum, satisfactory performance to one’s primary unit (department/SoHE/Ext.), regardless of one’s contributions in other services areas.

 - Service expectations are higher for tenured vs non-tenured faculty;